 Take care / Karl Hallberg

-I passed Mfa in Iron and Steel / Public Space at Steneby, university of Gothenburg 2010, since 2005 member of Not Quite Fengersfors, artist collective in Sweden.
+I passed Mfa in Iron and Steel / Public Space at Steneby, university of Gothenburg 2010, since 2005 member of Not Quite Fengersfors, artist co-op in Sweden.
 At Not Quite I have been working managing our international projects and as the president of the non profit organisation, with the issues and possibilities of an artist collective.